opendistro/for-elasticsearch-docs/README.md

-# Open Distro for Elasticsearch Documentation
+# Open Distro Documentation

-This repository contains the documentation for Open Distro for Elasticsearch, a full-featured, open source distribution of Elasticsearch for analytics workloads.
+This repository contains the documentation for Open Distro, a full-featured, open source distribution of Elasticsearch for analytics workloads.
 You can find the rendered documentation at [opendistro.github.io/for-elasticsearch-docs/](https://opendistro.github.io/for-elasticsearch-docs/).

 Developer and community contributions remain essential in keeping this documentation comprehensive, useful, organized, and up-to-date.

 ## How you can help

-- Do you work on one of the various ODFE plugins?
+- Do you work on one of the various Open Distro plugins?
 Take a look at the documentation for the plugin.
 Is everything accurate?
 Will anything change in the near future?

   Often, engineering teams can keep existing documentation up-to-date with minimal effort, thus freeing up the documentation team to focus on larger projects.

-- Do you have expertise in a particular area of Elasticsearch?
+- Do you have expertise in a particular area of Elasticsearch OSS?
 Cluster sizing?
 The query DSL?
 Painless scripting?
 Aggregations?
 JVM settings?
 Take a look at the [current content](https://opendistro.github.io/for-elasticsearch-docs/docs/elasticsearch/) and see where you can add value.
 The [documentation team](#points-of-contact) is happy to help you polish and organize your drafts.

 - Are you a Kibana expert?
 How did you set up your visualizations?
 Why is a particular dashboard so valuable to your organization?
 We have [literally nothing](https://opendistro.github.io/for-elasticsearch-docs/docs/kibana/) on how to use Kibana, only how to install it.